scottdware/panco/README.md

 `example-create.csv` and `example-modify.csv`

-#### Create CSV
+### Create CSV

-The CSV file should be organized with the following columns:
+The CSV file for object creation should be organized with the following columns:

 `name,type,value,description (optional),tag (optional),device-group`.